akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 ...
 Welcome back!

 At the very first I will give you an overview over all the main software I used in the process.
-Needless to say that I guarantee anything.
+Needless to say that I guarantee nothing.
 Nor do I support the things we will create here.
 It is allways a good idea to checkout the respective Community Forum if you get stuck.

 [A bunch of tools we need to get up and running](softwarestack.md)